hyperledger/fabric-rfcs/text/0000-fabric-gateway.md

     - The Gateway will register transaction event listeners for the given channel/txId.
     - It will then broadcast the `Envelope` to the ordering service.
     - The success/error response is passed back to the client in the stream
-    - The Gateway awaits suffient tx commit events before returning and closing the stream, indicating to the client that transaction has been committed.
+    - The Gateway awaits sufficient tx commit events before returning and closing the stream, indicating to the client that transaction has been committed.

-Evaluating a transaction is a simple process of invoking the `Evaluate` service passing a SignedProposal message.
+__Evaluating a transaction__ is a simple process of invoking the `Evaluate` service passing a SignedProposal message.
 The Gateway passes the request to a peer of it's choosing according to a defined policy (probably same org, highest block count) and returns the chaincode function return value to the client.

 ## Launching the Gateway

 #### Standalone process
 When running standalone, the Gateway is effectively a 'client' application to a set of peers.
-It will be configured to connect to a peer in the organization in order to invoke discovery.
+A gateway instance is associated with an organization and will be configured to connect to a peer in the same organization in order to invoke discovery.
 To do this it will need a signing identity in the channel writers policy.

-To run the gateway server, the following parameters need to be supplied:
+To run the gateway server, the following parameters must to be supplied:
 - The url of at least one peer in the org.
 Once connected, the discovery service will be invoked to find other peers.
 - The MSPID associated with the gateway.
 - The signing identity of the gateway (cert and key), e.g. location of PEM files on disk.
-- The TLS certificate so that the gateway can connect to other components in the organization The following is an example command line invocation using a prototype:
+- The CA certificate so that the gateway can make TLS connections to other components (peers/orderers) in the organization

-- `gateway -h peer0.org1.example.com -p 7051 -m Org1MSP -id ../../fabric-samples/fabcar/javascript/wallet/gateway.id -tlscert ../../fabric-samples/test-network/organizations/peerOrganizations/org1.example.com/tlsca/tlsca.org1.example.com-cert.pem`
+Note that the signing identity is required so the gateway server can make discovery requests and to register event listeners.
+It is not used for submitting any transactions on behalf of end users.

 #### Embedded in Peer
 When embedded in a peer, the gateway will register its gRPC service with the host peer's gRPC server.
-The gateway does not need its own (client) identity since it can get all the discovery information directly from the host peer rather than via a gRPC signed request.
+The gateway does not need its own (client) identity since it can get all the discovery and event information directly from the host peer rather than via a gRPC signed request.

 ### Discovery